 The First Amendment generally protects alcohol advertising under the commercial speech doctrine.
 But the Courts have allowed some state regulation when there is a clear government interest and in cases of false or deceptive advertising.
+(Image via Jamie on Flickr, CC BY 2.0)

 Alcohol advertising involves the marketing of alcoholic beverages through numerous media markets, including print, radio, television, billboards, and the Internet.